ymoslem/MT-Preparation/README.md

 ```

 ## Filtering
-There is one script to use for clearning your Machine Translation dataset.
+There is one script to use for cleaning your Machine Translation dataset.
 You must have two files, one for the source and one for the target.
 If you rather have one TMX file, you can first use the [TXM2MT](https://github.com/ymoslem/file-converters) converter.

-The filter script achieve the following steps:
+The filter script achieves the following steps:
 * Deleting empty rows;
 * Deleting duplicates;
 * Deleting source-copied rows;